terrimporter/CO1Classifier/README.md

 Accuracy was assessed using 5-fold cross validation (new).
 The metazoan sequences in the classifier were divided into 5 groups.
 For each fold of the data, the remaining four folds were combined (i.e., 20% test, 80% train) with the outgroup sequences to create a training set.
 The average number of correctly classified metazoan sequences from each fold were used to calculate the cutoffs below.

+[Additional cutoff values will be added when they are available - March 27, 2023]

 Assuming that your query sequences are present in the reference set, using these cutoffs should result in ~99% correct assignments:

 Rank | 500bp+ | 400 bp | 300 bp | 200 bp | 100 bp